JonnyCardosi/Battleship/README.md

 # Battleship
-A simple Java version of the classic Battleship game
+A simple Java version of the classic Battleship game, which makes use of JavaFX for its visuals.